ten1seven/what-input/README.md

 Special thanks to [Viget](http://viget.com/) for their encouragement and commitment to open source projects.

-RouterRouter is written and maintained by [@ten1seven](https://github.com/ten1seven).
+What Input is written and maintained by [@ten1seven](https://github.com/ten1seven).

 ## License

-What Input? is freely available under the [MIT License](http://opensource.org/licenses/MIT).
+What Input is freely available under the [MIT License](http://opensource.org/licenses/MIT).